-New Credit Scoring Models - Lenders Use More Than Your FICO Score
+New Credit Scoring Models — Lenders Using More Than Just a FICO Score

 Beyond the FICO credit score, banks and credit card issuers are digging deeper into people's lives and using powerful new tools to see where you live, how often you switch jobs or whether or not you get paid with direct deposit to decide whether you deserve a loan or a credit card.
 These new credit scoring models are being developed and used by lenders to look at more of a person's credit and employment history than simply pulling up their FICO score.

 Because of the new federal regulations a lender will have to disclose why they are denying someone credit or charging a person a higher interest rate.
 But, the underlying data and formulas used to determine a person's credit worthiness will still remain a mystery to the average consumer.

 Deposit Behavior Score

 One of these new credit scores is called the Deposit Behavior Score.
 This tracks how people manage their money by reviewing their checking and savings accounts.
 The actual formula is not know, but it has been determined frequent overdrafts will drag this score down.
 Also, people who do not have their payroll checks direct deposited or if their account goes from $3,000 to $100 every month, their scores will be lowered accordingly.

 ScoreLogix has been marketing a Job Security Score to lenders since 2008.
 This score attempts to gauge a person's credit worthiness based on income stability.
 Your score is based on hundreds of economic variables — right down to employment and income levels in specific ZIP codes.

 Credit Optics Plus